swshon/arabic-dialect-identification/README.md

     To be updated...

+Or, if you participate MGB-5 Challenge, you can request original wav files to organizer.
+Please find contact information below.

 # How to use data
 Each data folder consisted of "segments", "utt2lang", "wav.scp" files.
 These file format is exactly same as Kaldi data preparation.